 Closeup of vegan carrot cupcake with cream cheese frosting on cake stand

-Well, if you want your carrot cake in vegan carrot cupcake form, you’re in luck, because I’ve converted my classic carrot cake recipe into cupcakes!
-They’re a great addition to any party or celebration, but you can totally make them for yourself and stash some in the freezer for whenever you have a craving.
-(They freeze beautifully, by the way!)
+I love my vegan carrot cake recipe, but sometimes you don’t need a whole cake.
+Sometimes, you want perfectly fluffy, deliciously frosted carrot cupcakes!
+You’re in luck.
+I’ve adapted my original carrot cake recipe into these moist, flavorful vegan carrot cake cupcakes.
+They’re a great addition to any party or Easter celebration, but you can totally make them for yourself and stash some in the freezer for whenever you have a craving.
+Speaking from experience!
+You’re going to love how easy these are to make.

-The cupcakes start with a dense, spiced carrot cake base; because traditional carrot cake is always made with oil and tends to be denser than a vanilla cake or chocolate cake, you can easily make it vegan by swapping the eggs for applesauce.
-Then, they’re capped off with a swirl of homemade vegan cream cheese frosting, which you may recognize from my red velvet cupcakes.
-If you’re not concerned about appearances, you can spread the frosting on with an offset spatula instead of piping it, but trust me when I say you’re going to want a generous amount on each cupcake because it’s that good.
+• Dreamy homemade frosting.
+My carrot cupcakes are capped off with a swirl of homemade vegan cream cheese frosting, which you may recognize from my red velvet cupcakes.
+If you’re not concerned about appearances, you can spread the frosting on with an offset spatula instead of piping it, but trust me when I say you’re going to want a generous amount on each cupcake because it’s THAT good.

 Notes on Ingredients